 6. List all the equipment requirements

 A remote workforce needs specific equipment to complete their work.
-Whether it's a reliable Wi-Fi connection or a laptop, employees need to know what equipment the company is willing to offer and what they need to provide for their home offices.
+Whether it's a reliable Wi-Fi connection or a laptop, employees need to know what equipment the company is willing to offer and what they need to provide for their home offices from educators to work from home call center agents.

 Here are some questions your policy needs to answer: